 Tomatoes, Natural Antidepressant?

 What we eat has a direct effect on our emotional, mental, and physical health and researchers have known that a lack of antioxidants is related to the development of depressive symptoms.
-In a study recently published in the January issue of the Journal of Affective Disorders, researchers explored the relationship between different vegetables, including tomatoes and tomato products, and depressive symptoms in a community-based elderly population.
-After analyzing their health records, researchers found that those who included tomatoes in their diet regularly were less likely to have depression.
+In a study published in the Journal of Affective Disorders, researchers explored the relationship between different vegetables, including tomatoes and tomato products, and depressive symptoms in a community-based elderly population.
+After analyzing their health records, researchers found that those who regularly included tomatoes in their diet were less likely to have depression.

 Unlike other fruits and vegetables, when people ate tomatoes daily, the risk of depression was reduced by 52 percent.
 The study also showed that those who ate tomatoes two to six times per week were 46 percent less likely to develop depression than those who ate them less than once a week.

 This study suggests that a tomato-rich diet may have a beneficial effect on the prevention of depressive symptoms.
 Further studies are definitely needed to confirm these findings as well as the mechanisms behind antioxidants and mental health.